 For most of us, our living room is pretty essential.
 They’re for entertaining, Netflix & chilling or hibernating with a good book.
-The multi-purpose nature of the space means that the living room colour scheme is a pretty important backdrop for your life.
+The multi-purpose nature of the space means that your living room decor ideas will need to incorporate the right backdrop for your life.
 Modern colour schemes for living rooms pull us towards nurturing colours, that encourage relaxed engagement in the day, and under lamp light are cosy and inviting.

 Here’s a run down of our fave living room paint ideas to create a living room colour scheme that works for how you use this room in your own habitat.

 We shouldn’t underestimate a neutral colour palette for a living room, they’re inviting, and if they’re deep enough make for a seductive snug.
-Blending a palette of stones, beiges, greiges and drabs (a scary word, but just means a dull, light brown) in different textures creates a cohesive space.
+For calming neutral living room colour ideas, when using a palette of stones, beiges and greiges in different textures creates a cohesive space.
 The considered use of white is also really important to the neutral colour scheme.
 Keep your white to the highest plane of your ceiling, and your room will feel taller and airier.
 For those of you needing a durable living room paint, stick to brighter neutrals in our Soft Sheen finish.
 The brightness of the colour will negate some of the additional sheen and mean that you can clear up after the mucky pups in your family.

 Oatmeal colours, taupes and beiges work well with black furniture and artwork.
 Used either low down, or in small proportions, these black accessories make the rest of the space feel welcoming and bright.
 See this masterclass in transcendent taupes by @ourhome_upnorth, who has used Good Intentions to make their neutral colour palette look great:

 @ourhome_upnorth x 'Duvet Day' is a match made in heaven.